sagacious-satadru/tictactoegame/README.md

 # TIC TAC TOE
-A simnple tic tac toe game made using numpy and pygame library in python.
+A simple tic tac toe game made using numpy and pygame library in python.